strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 [![Create additional target groups]({{ "/assets/2020-01-06-nlb-create-target-group.png" }})](/assets/2020-01-06-nlb-create-target-group.png)

-After you filled in all the fields, press the _Create_ button to create the target group.
+After you have filled in all the fields, press the _Create_ button to create the target group.
 Once the target group is created, we have to register the target instances with it.
 In the _Targets_ tab in the details of the selected target group, press the _Edit_ button to register new targets